 Bring in a working thesis and rough outline (typed)

 Group presentations begin today!

 Due Wednesday, Nov.
 20

 No class today.
 Start writing a draft of your essay, and please send me your thesis/outline if you haven’t already done so.

 Kevin, Leah, Pyae, and Mike present

 Vedy, Nate, Kathleen, and Li present

 Introduction Workshop today!
 Bring in your introduction for your paper.

-Bring in 2 copies of a 3-page draft of your paper.
+Bring in 2 copies of a 3-page draft of your paper for intensive peer review

 Final exam review